 Sections 20-22 of the SCJA set out the appellate jurisdiction of different levels of Singapore Courts.
-Section 20 states that Appellate civil jurisdiction of the General Division of the High Court consists of hearing of appeals from Family Courts and District Courts when exercising jurisdiction of a quasi-criminal or civil nature, and other tribunals.
-Section 21 states that appeals from District or Magistrates Court can be heard with permission of that court where dispute amount does not exceed S\$60,000 or concerns any case in the Third Schedule to the SCJA.
-Section 22 outlines the General Division's powers of rehearing.
+Section 20 of the SCJA states that appellate civil jurisdiction of the General Division consists of the hearing of appeals from Family Courts, District Courts and Magistrates' Courts when exercising jurisdiction of a quasi-criminal or civil nature, and other tribunals.
+Section 21 of the SCJA states that appeals from a District Court or Magistrates' Court can only be heard with permission of that court where the dispute amount does not exceed S\$60,000 or concerns any case in the Third Schedule to the SCJA.
+Section 22 of the SCJA outlines the General Division's powers of rehearing.